centic9/CommonCrawlDocumentDownload/README.md

 There was a new index announced at http://blog.commoncrawl.org/2015/04/announcing-the-common-crawl-index/, in order to support using it, we will need to review how https://github.com/ikreymer/cc-index-server downloads the binary tree of urls so we can use it to look for URLs by extensions.
+Also look at https://github.com/ikreymer/cdx-index-client for a sample client.

 Indexes are available at s3://aws-publicdatasets/common-crawl/cc-index/collections/[CC-MAIN-YYYY-WW], e.g. https://aws-publicdatasets.s3.amazonaws.com/common-crawl/cc-index/collections/CC-MAIN-2015-11/metadata.yaml